 Missing a service can result in the failure to detect if your vehicle engine is clogged.
-The single biggest risk of skipping a service is a breakdown of oil or the sludging of oil, both of which can cause severe damages to your vehicle engine, which may eventually necessitate the replacement of the engine which is a major expense.
+The single biggest risk of skipping a service is a breakdown of oil or the sludging of oil, both of which can cause severe damage to your vehicle engine, which may eventually necessitate the replacement of the engine which is a major expense.

 Advantages of vehicle servicing

-Your car needs regular maintenance and care to keep it on the road and by regularly servicing your vehicle you are likely to see a lot of perks: increased fuel-efficiency, better handling, improved braking and a smoother running engine and to maintain its market value.
+Your car needs regular maintenance and care to keep it on the road and by regularly servicing your vehicle you are likely to see a lot of perks: increased fuel efficiency, better handling, improved braking, and a smoother running engine and to maintain its market value.